lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/DEMO_SCRIPT.md

 ### **System Architecture Overview**
 ```
 "Let me give you a technical deep-dive into our architecture.
-GreyGuard
+TRIAGE A.I.
 Trials implements a sophisticated multi-layered system that seamlessly
 integrates multiple technologies.